ankaAR/bestiario5e/_creatures/adult-blue-dracolich.md

 ***Cola.*** Ataque de arma cuerpo a cuerpo: +12 al ataque, alcance 15 pies (4.5 mts), un objetivo.
 Impacto: 16 (2d8 + 7) puntos de daño contundente.

-***Resistencia Pavorosa.*** Each creature of the dracolich's choice that is within 120 feet of the dracolich and aware of it must succeed on a DC 18 Wisdom saving throw or become frightened for 1 minute.
+***Resistencia Pavorosa.*** Each creature of the dracolich's choice that is within 120 feet of the dracolich and aware of it must succeed on a DC 18 Wisdom saving throw or become asustado for 1 minute.
 A creature can repeat the saving throw at the end of each of its turns, ending the effect on itself on a success.
 If a creature's saving throw is successful or the effect ends for it, the creature is immune to the dracolich's Resistencia Pavorosa for the next 24 hours.

 ***Aliento de Relámpago (Recarga 5-6).*** The dracolich exhales lightning in a 90-foot line that is 5 feet wide.
 Each creature in that line must make a DC 20 Dexterity saving throw, taking 66 (12d10) puntos de daño por relámpago on a failed save, or half as much damage on a successful one.